IEA sees oil glut persisting despite soaring demand

 "While a rebalancing has clearly begun, the process is likely to be prolonged as a supply overhang is expected to persist through 2016 - suggesting global inventories will pile up further," the Paris-based IEA said.

-The view from the IEA chimes with that of the U.S. government, which on Tuesday lowered U.S. production forecasts, signalling that a 60 percent rout in benchmark prices since last summer may finally be weighing on shale output.
-[IEA/RIG]
+The view from the IEA chimes with that of the U.S. government, which on Tuesday lowered U.S. production forecasts, signaling that a 60 percent rout in benchmark prices since last summer may finally be weighing on shale output.

 The IEA said it saw global oil demand rising by 1.6 million barrels per day (bpd) in 2015, up 260,000 bpd from its forecast last month, citing solid economic growth and consumers responding to lower prices.